Scroll to top

 “Okay… which one should I pick?
 They look similar.”

-• Dense lists of technical features feel like specs, not benefits.
+• Dense lists of technical specs feel like specs, not benefits.

 • Checkmarks on everything fail to highlight meaningful differences.